-Taxpayers who are dealing with tax debt often seek assistance from a professional, such as an enrolled agent (EA).
-By working with an EA, you may be able to lower your tax burden so you can clear your debt and get back to enjoying your life.
+Taxpayers who are dealing with back taxes often seek assistance from a professional, such as an enrolled agent (EA).
+By working with an EA, you may be able to lower your tax burden so you can clear your back taxes and get back to enjoying your life.

 Enrolled agents have the option to join professional organizations at the state level and the National Association of Enrolled Agents (NAEA).
-Learn more about the purpose of the NAEA and find out why working with an enrolled agent may be your best choice if you’re struggling with tax debt.
+Learn more about the purpose of the NAEA and find out why working with an enrolled agent may be your best choice if you’re struggling with back taxes.

 Before learning more about the NAEA, it’s a good idea to learn more about who enrolled agents are and what they do.
 An enrolled agent is a tax professional who has been federally-licensed and has the ability to represent a taxpayer when communicating with the Internal Revenue Service (IRS).

 These agents can both advise you about tax strategy and help you to prepare your annual tax returns.
 Many EAs are self-employed, but others can work for tax firms.
 Agents have the skill to help you prepare your tax return so that your tax burden and risk for an audit are low.
 Enrolled agents work with a wide range of taxpayers:

 Tax professionals interested in becoming an enrolled agent can choose one of two options.
 For most professionals, an online examination is the best option.
 After acquiring a Personal Tax Identification Number (PTIN), the prospective EA can apply for the Special Enrollment Examination (SEE).
 The exam consists of three parts, and a passing score is required on all parts before licensing is possible.

 Once a passing score is achieved, the tax professional can file Form 23 to apply for their license.
 A background check is required before a professional will be licensed as an enrolled agent.
 This background check will include an examination of the individual’s tax record.
 Failing to file tax returns or pay taxes on time may result in a rejected application.